 In most instances of mixed experience types, clients grouped data together as overall records of learning experiences taking place.
 Sometimes, however, we saw clients explicitly mix data about different learning experiences for comparison.

 Other reports did not have related experiences (e.g., reports looking at the total number of people in a group).
 These reports were fairly uncommon.

 3) Observation & Simulation

 We also saw organizations tracking observations and simulations.

 These learning experiences don’t have to be technically complex.
 You can easily collect data about real or simulated job tasks through human observation.

 Simply record task progress and success on a mobile device using a checklist app.
 For example, simulating resuscitation of a dummy patient as pictured.

 Video is an increasingly important type of learning experience in the L&D team’s tool kit.
 So, it’s not surprising we saw a number of reports looking at data about video content.

-Because of the kind of data generated from watching videos (i.e. pause positions, sections watched, etc.), reports looking into video interactions are relatively specialized.
-And, as video analytics become more popular, we may start seeing the emergence of specifically designed visualizations for video.
+Because of the kind of data generated from watching videos (i.e., pause positions, sections watched, etc.), reports looking into video interactions are relatively specialized.
+And, as training video analytics become more popular, we may start seeing the emergence of specifically designed visualizations for video.